 This bill proposes the addition of a new article to the Code of West Virginia, titled the "Parents' Bill of Rights," which aims to establish and protect the fundamental rights of parents regarding the upbringing, education, and health care of their minor children.
-The article outlines several key provisions, including the definition of a parent, the rights reserved to parents without interference from the state or other entities, and the conditions under which the state may infringe upon these rights.
-Specifically, it emphasizes that any infringement must be justified as reasonable and necessary to achieve a compelling state interest.
+The bill outlines several key provisions, including legislative findings that affirm the importance of parental involvement and the right to access information about their children's health and education.
+It defines "parent" as a person with legal custody of a minor child and emphasizes that any infringement on parental rights by the state or other entities must be justified by a compelling state interest and be narrowly tailored.

 Statutes affected: